 KK finds great joy and pride in designing her pieces, drawing inspiration from local as well as foreign objects.
 The silver used in these timeless... more

 Ko Nyi Nyi Aung first started making paper mache toys in 2009 as ingenious presents for his son La Min.
-Since then, his pastime has evolved into a growing business that now employs ten people at two locations in Yangon.
+Since then, his pastime has evolved into a growing business that used to employ ten people at two locations in Yangon.

 Paper mache crafts have a long history in Myanmar, where they are traditionally sold at pagoda entrances.
-The figures... more
+The... more

-Hamlets in Pan Pet Village are home to the Kayah women famous for wearing brass neck and leg rings.
-Due to conflict in the area and lack of opportunity many of them left their homes in... more
+Hamlets of Pan Pet Village are home to Kayah women, long known for wearing brass neck and leg rings.
+Due to conflict and limited opportunities, many left for Thailand, where they became tourist attractions.

-Building on the traditional skills he learned from his family, U Myint Soe makes charming furniture from his carpentry workshop in Dala.
-Using simple tools and recycled teak wood, he produces beautifully functional stools and leaf-shaped chopping boards for Hla Day, among other products.
+Building on the traditional skills he learned from his family, Ko Myint Soe creates charming furniture in his carpentry workshop in Dala.
+Using simple tools and reclaimed teak wood, he produces beautifully crafted stools and a variety of chopping boards for Hla Day, along with other products.

 Three Mamas Project was established in 2015 by two sisters, Sophia and Angela, and their friend Jella with the objective of supporting education in the Kyaing Tong area of Estern Shan State.

-Julia is the founder of Ja.Mun.Mai, a female sewing cooperative based in Yangon.
-Working closely with six women, Julia produces modern everyday garments inspired by Myanmar’s rich traditions.
+Julia is the founder of Ja.Mun.Mai, a women’s sewing cooperative based in Yangon.
+Working closely with six women, she creates modern everyday garments inspired by Myanmar’s rich traditions, such as incorporating ethnic longyi fabrics into T-shirts and making boxers.

-Ja.Mun.Mai works closely with the Yangon Women’s Development Center, where women in vulnerable conditions... more
+Ja.Mun.Mai collaborates with the Yangon Women’s Development Center,... more

 Youn Sone, which means ‘colorful’ in Burmese, is a social enterprise created in Myanmar with the support of Fondacio, a French organization that gives leadership training to local youth.